Phil Thomas

 Cloud-based platforms enable healthcare providers to order medications quickly and accurately by connecting them directly with suppliers.
 This eliminates the need for manual order entry, faxing orders, or relying on intermediaries.

-It also enables real-time tracking of inventory levels, so healthcare providers have a better understanding of medicine availability across suppliers.
+It also enables real-time tracking of inventory levels, so healthcare providers have a better understanding of the availability of medicines across suppliers.

 As pharmaceutical supply chains become more complex and globalized, digital tools are enabling procurement teams to analyze supplier availability, monitor market pricing, and respond more quickly to supply disruptions.